History of autism: ICD-9

+DSM-III and DSM-III-R

+DSM-III

 Under advisement from the NSAC, the DSM-III (1980) turned what was previously defined as childhood schizophrenia into three kinds of "pervasive developmental disorder" (PDD).
 "Infantile autism" began before a child was 30 months old, and "childhood onset pervasive developmental disorder" began between 30 months and 12 years.
 A third variety, "atypical pervasive developmental disorder" was similar but lesser than the other two, and could begin at any time.
 "Elective mutism" was now categorised as in independent condition.

 "Withdrawing reaction of childhood (or adolescence)" became "schizoid disorder of childhood or adolescence".
+The DSM-III notes that people with this condition have qualifying symptoms "Not due to Pervasive Developmental Disorder; Conduct Disorder, Undersocialized, Nonaggressive; or any psychotic disorder, such as Schizophrenia."

 "Schizoid personality" in adults was split into "schizoid personality disorder", "avoidant personality disorder" and "schizotypal personality disorder".
-The first two differed by the motivation of diagnosed person - "avoidant" people had social difficulties but wanted to be social, while "schizoid" people had social difficulties and were happy to stay that way.
+The first two differed by the motivation of the diagnosed person - "avoidant" people had social difficulties but wanted to be social, while "schizoid" people had social difficulties and were happy to stay that way.
 "Schizotypal" people were on the schizophrenia spectrum - the condition was not well aligned with conceptions of autism.

 The DSM-III gave much more detail for its conditions than previous editions had done, providing comprehensive diagnostic criteria for the first time.

+DSM-III-R

+In 1987, the revised DSM-III-R was released.
+In this edition of the DSM, "infantile autism" was merged with "childhood onset pervasive developmental disorder" to create the new "autistic disorder".
+The new definition broadened the range of neurotypes that were considered "autistic" by clinicians.
+The DSM's third PDD category became "pervasive developmental disorder not otherwise specified" (PDDNOS, later PDD-NOS).
+"Schizoid disorder of childhood or adolescence" was absorbed by the PDD category as a whole.
+"Schizoid personality disorder" in adults, "avoidant personality disorder" and "elective mutism" continued to exist.

+The DSM-III-R noted that "The evidence suggests, however, that [autistic disorder] is merely the most severe and prototypical form of the general category Pervasive Developmental Disorders ...
+Whereas in clinical settings Autistic Disorder is more commonly seen than PDDNOS, studies in England and the United States, using criteria similar to those in this manual, suggest that PDDNOS is more common than Autistic Disorder in the general population."

+The book also stated that "In Schizoid and Schizotypal Personality Disorders there are deficits in interpersonal relatedness.
+The diagnosis of Autistic Disorder preempts the diagnosis of these personality disorders.
+However, these personality disorders preempt the diagnosis of Pervasive Developmental Disorder Not Otherwise Specified."